-We see you around 10 weeks for an Initial consult, or can see you earlier for an Dating Viability ultrasound if you are unsure of your dates or need some reassurance.
+We see you at around 10 weeks for an Initial consult, or we can see you earlier for a dating and viability ultrasound if you are unsure of your dates or need some reassurance.

 You can check you are eligible by phoning your health fund.

 We accept all health funds except for Frank, La Trobe and Budget Health Direct.

 We see you around 10 weeks for this appointment, which lasts roughly 45 minutes.
 The Obstetrician will perform an ultrasound, get your background history, chat to you in regards to your preferences and plan and what testing is available to you.
 She will give you a referral for any bloods or further testing that need to be done.

 NT testing is a non-invasive ultrasound which measures the size of the nuchal at the back of the baby’s neck.
 Your results will give you some detailed figures explaining your risk of Down Syndrome and a few other chromosomal abnormalities.